apakle/MADS694-695/README.md

 # Close Encounters: A Study of Small Body Trajectories in Our Solar System

 Supervised and unsupervised machine learning using asteroid data (close-approaches of small bodies) from the Jet Propulsion Laboratory.
-The study was conducted as a milestone project in the Master of Applied Data Science program from the University of Michigan.
+The study was conducted as milestone project in the Master of Applied Data Science program from the University of Michigan.

 By Andre Kleber, Trevor McCalmont, & Julien Weinstein